lbain/lucybain/source/blog/2015/03-26-in-programming-what-is-an-object.md

 Legs: _2_
 ````

 As you can see some fields (name and gender) are left blank, and some (arms and legs) have a default value associated.
-Again, this is a template, these values are assigned for each object (often called "instance of the class").
+Again, this is a template, these values are assigned for each object (often called “instance of the class”).
 Mine would look like this:

 ````
 Name: _Lucy_